-While both initiatives are aimed to help Americans in need of healthcare their similarities basically end there.
+While both initiatives are aimed at helping Americans in need of health care, their similarities basically end there.
 Prior to determining eligibility, review the variations associated with Medicaid vs. Medicare:

-- Target audience –Medicare is created for the 65 and over.
+- Target audience – Medicare is created for people age 65 and over.
 When qualifying for Medicare, income, assets and resources are irrelevant.
 As long as Medicare taxes are paid in employment for 10 years or more, a recipient can gain coverage.
 Medicaid, on the other hand, covers all ages, and all types of people for that matter.
 Income, assets and resources must meet eligibility standards.

 Something else to keep in mind when analyzing the difference between Medicaid and Medicare is that Medicare is divided into four parts:

 - Hospital Insurance – Includes inpatient hospital care, skilled nursing, home health care and hospice care.

 - Medical Insurance – Includes outpatient care, durable medical equipment (DME), assistance from health care providers and doctors, as well as some preventative services.

 - Private Insurance Option – Includes everything included under part A and B, as well as additional benefits and/or services for a fee.

 - Outpatient Prescription Drug Insurance – Includes financing for prescription drugs and prevents future inflation on prescription drug prices.